At least 9 killed as Shiites storm US Consulate in Pakistan over killing of Iran's supreme leader

 Shiites make up roughly 15% of Pakistan’s population of about 250 million and represent one of the largest Shiite communities in the world.
 They have frequently staged anti-Israel and anti-U.S. rallies in the past, though clashes of this scale are rare.

+Meanwhile, Pakistani students and other citizens stranded in Iran began returning home Sunday, officials said.
+Initially, 51 Pakistanis, including businessmen, tourists and students, crossed into Pakistan from the Gabad border crossing in Balochistan province following U.S. and Israeli strikes in Iran, said Naqeebullah Kakar, a deputy commissioner in the port city of Gwadar.

 Ahmed reported from Islamabad.
-Associated Press writers Babar Dogar in Lahore, Pakistan, and Asim Tanveer in Multan, Pakistan, contributed to this story.
+Associated Press writers Babar Dogar in Lahore, Pakistan, and Asim Tanveer in Multan, Pakistan, and Abdul Sattar in Quetta, Pakistan, contributed to this story.